gabkhanfig/CubicScript/docs/SCRIPT.md

 ### Copying

-A type or struct is considered trivially copyable if it is a trivially clonable primitive type, or a struct whose members is made up of only trivially copyable primitive types.
-Function calling, or struct member assignment follows this logic.
+A type or class is considered trivially copyable if it is a trivially clonable primitive type, or a class whose members is made up of only trivially copyable primitive types.
+Function calling, or class member assignment follows this logic.

 > Is type trivially copyable?
 > Yes: copy without programmer typing `.copy()`